YakDriver/smarterr/docs/api.md

 ---

-## Error Wrapping & Annotation
+## Error wrapping & annotation

-smarterr provides structured error wrapping to capture context and call stack information at the point an error is created.
-This enables powerful, config-driven diagnostics and stack matching.
+smarterr provides structured error wrapping to capture context and call stack information at the point your application creates an error.
+This enables powerful, Config-driven diagnostics and stack matching.

 ### NewError